Statistical ensembles for phase coexistence states specified by noncommutative additive observables: Numerical implementation of the SE associated with in Eq.

-We calculate statistical-mechanical quantities in the SE associated with $\eta$ given by Eq.~\eqref{eq:d2qIsing_eta} using the METTS algorithm.
+We calculate statistical-mechanical quantities in the SE associated with $\eta$ in Eq.~\eqref{eq:d2qIsing_eta} using the METTS algorithm.
 To obtain the METTS, one needs to apply $e^{-\frac{1}{2}N\eta(\bm{\kappa};\hat{\bm{x}}_N)}$ to a random product state.
 Choosing $\eta$ as Eq.~\eqref{eq:d2qIsing_eta}, this can be easily done as follows.

-Consider the general case where $\hat{X}_{N(0)}$ and $\hat{X}_{N(1)}$ can be written as the sum of local observables:
+Consider the general case where $\hat{X}_{\indind{N}{0}}$ and $\hat{X}_{\indind{N}{1}}$ can be written as the sum of local observables:

 where $\hat{h}_i$ and $\hat{m}_i$ are observables located around site $i$.
 Then it follows that